KieronQuinn/AmbientMusicMod/readme.md

 ### Building the Magisk Overlay Module

 1. Open the project in Android Studio
-2. Run the `::ondemandoverlay::buildOverlay` task.
+2. Run the `:ondemandoverlay:buildOverlay` task.
 A module zip will be built and placed in `ondemandoverlay/build/module`.

 ## Sources